cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definiton: an acronym deliberately formed from a phrase whose initial letters spell out a particular word or words, either to create a memorable name or | as a fanciful explanation of a word's origin.|
 | Usage: Biodiversity Serving Our Nation, or BISON (a backronym if ever there was one).
 |
-| CV [简历]
-| Full: curriculum vitae
-| Plural: curricula vitae
-| Definition: a brief account of a person’s education, qualifications, and previous experience, typically send with a job application.
-|
 | Epiphany 主显节
 | Definition: a Christian festival, held on the 6 January, in memory of the time when Magi came to see the baby jesus at Bethlehem.
 | Usage: The festival commemorating the Epiphany is on January 6.